barishandas/AI-Optical-Tweezers/README.md

 # Optical-Tweezers

-# Advanced AI-Enhanced Optical Tweezers Analysis System
+# AI-Enhanced Optical Tweezers Analysis System

 A comprehensive Python system for simulating and analyzing optical tweezers experiments using artificial intelligence for enhanced particle detection and trajectory analysis.